Natasha Kai: Personal life

 At five years old, Kai accidentally stepped on a glass bottle and the tendons in her foot were severely damaged.
 Doctors were afraid she might never be able to run again, but she fully recovered from the injury.

 She is also known for her distinctive tattoos.
-She has over 60 tattoos two being "Sleeve tattoos" on her left and right arms.
+She has over 60 tattoos, two being "sleeve tattoos" on her left and right arms.
 She has tattoos on both legs, arms, feet, and hands, and on her back, chest, sides, and the front, side, and back of her neck.
 Along with the tattoos, she also has two lower lip piercings.

-She was featured on an episode of the hit show LA Ink and had a large spread in ESPN The Magazines "Body Issue".
+She was featured on an episode of the hit show LA Ink and had a large spread in ESPN The Magazines "The Body Issue".

 Kai has openly discussed the fact that she is lesbian, and was one of only three openly gay individuals on the 2008 USA Summer Olympic Team.
 During an interview with NBCOlympics.com, Kai was quoted as saying the following:

 It was a hard time...
 I had missed the first camp under new head coach Pia Sundhage in early-January because I had bronchitis, and I was going through a nasty break-up with my girlfriend.
-Then Coach Sundhage told me my job was on the line.
+Then Coach Sundhage told me my job was on the line.Lo'eau LaBonta, 10 years Kai's junior, was a ball girl at a USWNT game Kai was at in Los Angeles.
+When Kai heard that LaBonta also had Hawaiian heritage, Kai gave her an autographed cleat.

-Kai describes herself as being free-spirited and puts full pride in to her lesbianism.